huggingface/AIEnergyScore/index.md

   <details>
     <summary><strong>What is the rationale for selecting the initial set of tasks?</strong></summary>
     <p>The initial set of tasks was chosen to represent a broad spectrum of commonly used machine learning applications across multiple modalities, ensuring relevance and coverage for a wide range of AI models.
-These tasks include text generation, image classification, object detection, and others, reflecting both the popularity of these tasks and their significance in real-world applications.</p>
+These tasks include text generation, reasoning, image classification, object detection, and others, reflecting both the popularity of these tasks and their significance in real-world applications.</p>
     <p>The selection was guided by data from the Hugging Face Hub, which tracks model downloads in real time, highlighting tasks with the highest demand.
 Each task corresponds to a pipeline within the Transformers library, facilitating standardized model loading and evaluation.
 By focusing on well-established and frequently used tasks, the AI Energy Score ensures that its benchmarks are practical, widely applicable, and reflective of current trends in AI development.</p>
     <p>Future iterations aim to expand this list to include emerging tasks and modalities, maintaining the framework’s relevance as the AI landscape evolves.</p>
   </details>